Wednesday, 22 January 2025

 FILE PHOTO: VW employees attend an IG Metall union rally in front of Volkswagen headquarters, during a warning strike at the main factory of Germany's carmaker in Wolfsburg, December 9, 2024.
 Banner reads, "That's enough - We are ready to strike".
 Martin Meissner/Pool via REUTERS/File Photo

-HANOVER, Germany (Reuters) – Crunch talks between Volkswagen and unions over cuts to the automaker’s German operations will resume on Wednesday after a brief break, reflecting intense efforts to strike a deal before Christmas and avert major strikes in 2025.
+HANOVER, Germany (Reuters) -Crunch talks between Volkswagen and unions over cuts to the automaker’s German operations continued on Wednesday and are expected to last into the night, reflecting intense efforts to strike a deal before Christmas and avert major strikes in 2025.

-The pause follows 36 hours of negotiations, which began on Monday, as both sides seek to end a bitter standoff over potential factory closures and mass layoffs that has thrown Europe’s top carmaker into its biggest crisis in years.
+Earlier in the day, both sides had taken a brief break after 36 hours of negotiations which began on Monday, seeking to end a bitter standoff over potential factory closures and mass layoffs that has thrown Europe’s top carmaker into its biggest crisis in years.

-An agreement before Christmas is still possible, a person familiar with the negotiations said, while cautioning that the complexity of the talks, which initially kicked off in late September, meant there is no guarantee of a deal.
+An agreement before Christmas is possible, a person familiar with the negotiations said, while cautioning that the complexity of the talks, which initially kicked off in late September, meant there is no guarantee of a compromise.

 Germany’s IG Metall union, which has vowed fierce resistance to any plant closures and staff cuts, said it would provide an update depending on any new developments, adding it was currently not clear when that would be the case.